Schenectady station: Current station

 The 1979 station was closed and demolished in July 2017.
 In the interim, a temporary stairwell and platform with a shelter were erected at a parking lot north of the station site to serve as a temporary station.
 Construction of the replacement station had been bid in Fall 2017 for completion at the end of 2018.
 The station has two floors with a golden dome topped with a weather vane shaped like New York state and large arched windows and expanded seating.
 The inside features images of the Erie Canal and the former American Locomotive Company train yard and include other memorabilia to illustrate the city's history.
 The facility also includes retail space, charging stations and digital display boards to provide information.
-It is ADA compliant.
+It is accessible compliant.
 The station was expected to open in November 2018 but opened two weeks ahead of schedule on October 17, 2018.

 The construction of the new Schenectady station was part of upgrades being made to the Empire Corridor and was built shortly after new stations were completed in Niagara Falls and Rochester.

 In March 2020, Adirondack and Ethan Allen Express service at the station was suspended indefinitely, with trains being truncated to Albany–Rensselaer station as part of a round of service reductions in response to the ongoing coronavirus pandemic.
-Ethan Allen service resumed on July 19, 2021, and Adirondack service resumed on December 5, 2022.
+Ethan Allen service resumed on July 19, 2021, and full restoration of Adirondack service to Montreal resumed on April 4, 2023.